Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Methods

 Expert volunteers were approached from within the Evolutionary Map of the Universe Survey Project and at the SPARCS 2021 conference.
 A sub-sample of 1627 frames from the EMU-PS scan ($n_{\mathrm{total}}$=365,000) were presented to volunteers for classification through the Zooniverse project.
 44 volunteers participated in the project, with 10 of these classifying more than 500 frames.

-The zoo asked the expert volunteers to evaluate the sub-sampled frames and to select an option that best describes the most interesting radio sources in each image before moving on to the next.
+The zoo asked the expert volunteers to evaluate frames sub-sampled from the EMU-PS Scan and to select an option that best describes the most interesting radio sources in each frame before moving on to the next.
+Sub-sampling is discussed in section \ref{sec:Sub-sampling}.
 An example of this workflow is shown in figure \ref{fig:wflow}.
 The four options presented for selection were: \begin{itemize} \item No sources/just noise \item One or more simple sources/unrelated simple sources \item At least one complex source/sources with multiple components \item Contains something unexpected/Anomaly \end{itemize}

 The zoo distinguished between complex and extended sources with multiple components, and sources that were deemed by the volunteers to be truly unexpected or anomalous.
-This distinction between complex and anomalous sources enabled the evaluation of a complexity threshold that could be used to partition a smaller sample of interesting frames that were very complete with respect to anomalies and also highly pure with respect to anomalies and complex sources.
-Ensuring that the partitioned data is complete with respect to anomalies supports science objectives for studying and identifying interesting objects that may result in new discoveries.
-Ensuring the partitioned data is pure with respect to anomalies and more typical complex objects minimises the search space for new discoveries and improves the efficiency when searching for such objects.
-Retaining more typical complex objects was not seen as an issue, given the potential overlap in the complexity values of more typical complex objects and truly anomalous objects, and the importance of retaining as many true anomalies as possible.
-This also helps account for the subjective nature of assigning truth labels, where the complexity value may capture anomalies that are only apparent to some observers.
+This distinction between complex and anomalous sources enabled the evaluation of a complexity threshold that could be used to partition a smaller sample of interesting frames that had high Recall and Informedness with respect to anomalies.
+Ensuring that the partitioned data has high Recall and Informedness with respect to anomalies only supports science objectives for studying and identifying interesting objects that may result in new discoveries and minimises the search space for such objects.
+Retaining more typical complex objects to maintain a high Recall was not seen as an issue, given the potential overlap in the complexity values of more typical complex objects and truly anomalous objects, so long as the search space remained small as measured by the false positive rate.
+This also helps account for the subjective nature of assigning truth labels, where only some volunteers may assign labels based on unexpected or subtle unusual features belonging to what otherwise would appear a more typical complex object.